mr-moshtaghi/GolangConcurrency/README.md

 # GolangConcurrency
-Explanation and exercise corruncy in Golang
+Explanation and exercise concurrency in Golang